jepylp/PyResSim/README.md

 # Python GA for Uncertainty Analysis

+## UPDATE
+Update currently in progress to move this to python 3 and refactor the code for better readability.

 ## CONTENT
 PyResSim uses a modified genetic algorithm with objective functions for uncertainty analysis.